eshsrobotics/website-challenge-2019/README.md

 ## Roadmap
 ### Website
-* Some menus in navbar need to have submenus
 * Make website responsive design
 * Make website mobile-friendly
 * Add slightly more noise to website (line separators, etc.) (hold of until finish basic design)